-In FY 2024, the Mayor has recommended to utilize funding from contingency in each the General, Water, and Sewer Funds for one-time projects, equipment, or initiatives.
+In FY 2024, the city has been authorized to utilize funding from contingency in each the General, Water, and Sewer Funds for one-time projects, equipment, or initiatives.
 Details of these costs can be found on the following page.

 The use of these funds ensure that we are not overtaxing citizens all the while maintaining adequate reserves.